Mathematics (MATH)

 MATH 5788.
 Mathematical Biology&Ecol.
 3 Credits.

 Mathematical modeling in the life sciences.
 Topics include population modeling, dynamics of infectious diseases, reaction kinetics, wave phenomena in biology, and biological pattern formation.
-Prerequisites: MATH 2522 or MATH 2544; MATH 3230 or MATH 3201; or Instructor permission.
+Prerequisites: Graduate student or Instructor permission; knowledge of linear algebra and differential equations required.

 MATH 5990.
 Special Topics.
 1-18 Credits.